DSST / Principles of Statistics

 1. A range that is 95% certain to contain the mean of the population.

-2. A range that includes 95% of the values of the population.
+2. A range that includes 95% of the values in the sample.

-3. A range that includes 95% of the values in the sample.
+3. A range that includes 95% of the values of the population.

 4. A range that is 95% certain to contain the mean of the sample.